Whiplash Chiropractor for an Injury after an Accident

-An experienced chiropractor at ChiroCare will work to reduce the inflammation in your neck first.
+An experienced chiropractor at ChiroCare of Florida will work to reduce the inflammation in your neck first.
 The doctor may use hot/cold therapy and recommend the use of neck support for a short period of time.
 Spinal manipulation may also be an option for restoring your range of motion.
 Other treatment options could include ultrasound therapy, electrical stimulation, massage therapy and various stretches.

 Your whiplash treatment plan will be based on the severity of your injury.

 The doctors at ChiroCare of Florida can determine the extent of your injuries and determine what treatment options will work best.